ViniciusGomesIT/account-update-service/README.md

     * java -jar .\account-update-service-0.0.1.jar <FULL_PATH_TO_INPUT_FILE>
 * If you're not in the path of the .jar file:
     * java -jar <FULL_PATH_TO_JAR>\account-update-service-0.0.1.jar <FULL_PATH_TO_INPUT_FILE>
+* NOTICE: Remember, if you're Linux OS, you'll need replace "\" to "/"